GI Surgery at Tampa General Hospital

 - Laparoscopic surgery – For this procedure, surgeons insert small tubes, tiny video cameras and surgical instruments through small incisions made on the body to treat a variety of conditions.

 - Robotic surgery – The aid of a robotic system give surgeons enhanced precision and visualization, greater access to hard-to-reach areas of the body, and a greater range of motion when conducting a minimally invasive digestive surgery.

-Surgeons also still conduct traditional open GI surgery when performing procedures like an organ transplantation of the liver, pancreas, or intestine.
+Surgeons at TGH also still conduct traditional open GI surgery when performing procedures like an organ transplantation of the liver, pancreas or intestine.

-U.S. News & World Report has recognized Tampa General Hospital as one of America's best Hospitals in Gastroenterology & GI Surgery.
-Our team includes gastrointestinal surgeons, colorectal surgeons, oncologic surgeons, and other specialists who utilize cutting-edge technology to conduct digestive surgery.
-Our benign esophageal disorders program and our pancreatic, hepatic, and biliary cancer programs have also been awarded disease-specific certification from The Joint Commission.
+Thanks in part to the expertise of our physicians and advanced surgical techniques, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
+Our multidisciplinary team includes gastrointestinal surgeons, colorectal surgeons, oncologic surgeons and other specialists who utilize cutting-edge technology to conduct digestive surgery.
+Our benign esophageal disorders program and our pancreatic, hepatic and biliary cancer programs have also been awarded disease-specific certification from The Joint Commission.